tpgwidget/tpgwidget/README.md

 Front-end files are compiled with [Gulp](https://gulpjs.com).
 To install it, use `npm install gulp-cli -g` from the command line.
 You can then compile the assets using `gulp ios-css`, `gulp android-css`, `gulp ios-js` and `gulp android-js`.

 ## Contributing
 If you have a question or an idea, you can create an issue.
-Pull requests are welcome !
+Pull requests are welcome!
 If you want to contribute, don’t hesitate to look into the unassigned issues.

 ## Authors
 - **Nicolas Ettlin** ([@Nicolapps](https://github.com/Nicolapps))